New Online Course!

-Tagsacne aging anti-aging Anti-Aging She-roes beauty detox diet fasting goals green juice greens health healthy lifestyle healthy living healthy recipes inspiration juice recipes juicing Living la Vida Raw meditation Move Your Body Natural Beauty natural cures Natural Cures natural remedies Parasites parasites raw raw food Raw Food for Thought raw foods raw girl Raw News raw recipes Raw Spirit Recipes smoothie spirulina vegan vegan health vegan lifestyle vegan recipes vegetarian Veggie Love yoga
+Tagsacne aging anti-aging Anti-Aging She-roes beauty detox diet fasting green juice greens health healthy lifestyle healthy living healthy recipes inspiration juice recipes juicing Living la Vida Raw meditation mindfulness Move Your Body Natural Beauty Natural Cures natural cures natural remedies nutrition parasites Parasites raw raw food Raw Food for Thought raw foods raw girl Raw News raw recipes Raw Spirit Recipes smoothie spirulina vegan vegan lifestyle vegan recipes vegetarian Veggie Love yoga

 Tag Archives: parasite cleanse

 Do you know what it feels like to have your life force being sucked out of you daily?
 Most people do, and they don’t know what the source of their woes are.
 Parasites!
 If you have been a long term reader of this blog, you know how much I hate the buggers.
 Although it seems hard to believe, the parasite or intestinal worm problem is not only real, it is one of the leading causes of health problems.
 It is estimated that over 80% of Americans and an even higher percentage of people worldwide are infected with parasites.
 In many developing countries parasites can claim the lives of entire villages.
 There are thousands of species within the major categories of parasites.
 Because of the wide range of types and depending on the area and degree of infection in the body the symptoms can be really wide-ranging.
 In many cases people are treated for other diseases when in fact their problem stems from having a severe parasite infection.
 Besides leeching nutrients from their hosts, parasites also produce toxic waste that affects the body and compromises the central nervous system.